 Born and raised in Mozambique (Southern Africa), Pynksy Shell also known as Tania Amaral is a dancer, choreographer, teacher, pharmacist, traveler and enthusiastic person.

 Her first contact with dance was at the age of 6 years old in a local dance school in the capital of Mozambique, Maputo.
 Ballet and Mozambican Traditional Dance where the studies.
 At that time rhythm was already in her soul.
 Dancing with friends at home, small parties, weddings, even at school, was a major part of her childhood.
 Growing in Mozambique is forever an everyday blessing.
 It’s a place where there’s always time to dance, regardless of where you are, it´s contagious!

 At 18 years old she discovered the Classic belly dance.
 That impact of hip movements, the glamour of the arms, the silk of the veil and all the aspects regarding the postures just hypnotized her.
 But the most remarkable moment was when she found out about the Tribal Fusion Bellydance.
 It was the turning point of events.

 In 2007 she moved to Portugal to make her MA in Pharmacy.
 She lived there for almost 6 years.
 Being a Pharmacist was always very good because give her a deep understanding about the body in terms of anatomy (bones, muscles, tendons, nerves and articulations) and physiology (systems and organs).
 This change of countries was also very important because give her the opportunity to study dance more professionally deepening her knowledge.
-We are talking about Classic Ballet, Contemporary dance, Barre floor, Jazz, Modern dance, Classic Bellydance, Tribal Fusion, Hip-Hop, Flamenco/ Sevilhanas and Bharatanatyam.
-There she had the opportunity to study with Hossam and Serena Ramzy, Morgan (ESP), Judith Dilshad (PT), Miguel Vilhena (PT) and Tarikavalli, Vasco Lopez, Karina Leiro (BR).
+We are talking about modalities like Classic Ballet, Contemporary dance, Barre floor, Jazz, Modern dance, Classic Bellydance, Tribal Fusion, Hip-Hop, Flamenco/ Sevilhanas and Bharatanatyam.
+There she had the opportunity to study with Hossam and Serena Ramzy, Morgana (ESP), Judith Dilshad (PT), Miguel Vilhena (PT) and Tarikavalli (IND), Vasco Lopez (PT), Karina Leiro (BR).
 She even took an intensive course of Ballet for Teachers based on RAD at APAM in Porto.